Igor-Vuk/WeatherApp/README.md

 React Weather Application

-GLOBAL DEPENDENCIES
+//GLOBAL DEPENDENCIES
-webpack (it let's us run the webpack from terminal)
+//webpack (it let's us run the webpack from terminal)